tchajed/thesis/3-goose.md

 caller to prove that the value has the right shape (in reality it always will because the Go code we translate from is well-typed).

+The payoff of structs being many independent locations is that it is possible to model references to individual struct fields.
+From a pointer to the root of the struct, a field pointer is simply an offset from that pointer (skipping the flattened representations of the previous fields).
+This offset calculation is much like the code to read a struct from memory, except that it merely computes a single offset rather than iterating over all the fields and offsets.

+Recall that $l \mapsto_t v$ is internally composed of untyped points-to facts for all the base elements of $v$.
+In order to reason about $v$'s fields, we introduce a new struct field points-to fact, written $l \mapsto_{t.f} v$, which asserts ownership of just field $f$ of a struct of type $t$ rooted at $l$, and gives that field's value as $v$.
+A recursive function gives an "exploded" set of struct fields by iterating over $t$'s fields and $v$ simultaneously.
+Then, we give a proof that $l \mapsto_t v$ is equivalent to the separating conjunction of this exploded list.
+The result is a convenient lemma for reasoning about a struct using its fields: in the forward direction, the equivalence breaks a large typed points-to into individual fields (with the values computed from
+$v$), while in the other direction it allows to prove a $l \mapsto_t v$ by gathering up all the fields.

+The struct field points-to is indispensible in proofs, because the pattern of `x.f` in Go when $x$ is a pointer is in fact a field load (in C, this would be written `x->f`).
+The model for loading a struct field is a function `loadField(x, t, f)` which is implemented in two steps, first computing the offset to field $f$ and the other to load it (in both cases the struct type $t$ describes how to interpret field $f$).
+Having a field points-to gives a natural specification for this type of load: $\{ l \mapsto_{t.f} v \}
+\mathtt{loadField}(x, t, f) \{ RET v, l \mapsto_{t.f} v\}$.

+The lemmas about breaking apart and recombining structs are all proven against a simpler model of structs that only requires flattening and offset calculations.
+In a sense the model is the trusted code, but the fact that the struct maps-to exploding lemma is true that all of the expected Hoare triples hold provides strong evidence that the model is also doing the right thing.
+For example, the exploding lemma shows that field offsets are disjoint, since the struct maps-to can be broken into field points-to facts for each field.

+Something to emphasize above: all of the struct code is generic for struct type
+$t$, which in the code is concretely the "schema" described above, a list of fields and types (the code calls this a "descriptor" and uses $d$ as the metavariable, to avoid confusion with a generic type $t$).

 ## TODO

 Make a point about model being close to implementation of Go (eg, struct flattening, model of slices, mutable variables).

+Talk about interpreter for testing

+Describe slice model and reasoning principles

+Describe map model